GSoC SubOrg Guidelines

 For each project idea you need to have at least two mentors that are committed to participate in the programme.
 The mentors need most importantly be familiar with the repository, normally they are real core-contributors, they need to be familiar with the idea and have some idea on how that could be implemented.

 The mentors also need to have time for the project.
 We expect around 10 hours per week (not only to mentoring, but to the organisation in itself).
 That time varies depending from project to project.
-But a minimum they should have a hour per week to discuss with the student their progress.
+But a minimum they should have a hour per week to discuss with the contributor their progress.
 This can be done as a 10 minutes per day, or as 1 hour video-call.
-Additionally, they will need to review the student code, discuss with other core-members to tell how the project is evolving, etc.
+Additionally, they will need to review the contributor code, discuss with other core-members to tell how the project is evolving, etc.

 Why two mentors?
 Mentors do also need a break.
 They may have a conference to attend or simply they could disappear from the project.
-Having two mentors will help to keep continuity to the student project and brings more knowledge to the table.
+Having two mentors will help to keep continuity to the contributor project and brings more knowledge to the table.

 Oh, and yes! you as an admin can also be a mentor.
 And don’t forget to tell them to read Google’s mentor guide.